ubc-library-rc/dryad2dataverse/docs/installation.md

 Actually, it will probably work just fine with earlier versions, but that's what development started with.

-### Pip from source
+## Pip from source

+### Download
 The source code for this project is available at <https://github.com/ubc-library-rc/dryad2dataverse>

 To install, first clone the repository:

 `git clone https://github.com/ubc-library-rc/dryad2dataverse.git`

+### Intermediate (optional) step: using a virtual environment
 Depending on your needs, you may wish to keep dryad2dataverse in a virtual environment.
+This step is completely optional.

 In this case, you will need to perform the following steps to create your virtual environment.
 First, create a directory to hold your virtual environment: